heroku/terraform-provider-heroku/website/docs/r/app_config_association.html.markdown

 Provides a Heroku App Config Association resource, making it possible to set/update/remove heroku app config vars independently from
 `heroku_app`.
 An example usage scenario could be:

-- User has separate git repositories for various micro-services.
+* User has separate git repositories for various micro-services.
 Multiple micro-services use Kafka.
-- User has a separate repository for kafka terraform files with blue/green support.
+* User has a separate repository for kafka terraform files with blue/green support.
-- User builds out new clusters.
+* User builds out new clusters.
-- Prior to this resource's introduction, user would need one `terraform apply` to update state and X number of `terraform apply` for each micro-service to pick up the new kafka clusters.
+* Prior to this resource's introduction, user would need one `terraform apply` to update state and X number of `terraform apply` for each micro-service to pick up the new kafka clusters.
 However with this resource, user can do one `terraform apply` and let Heroku handle the rolling restarts to pick up the new config vars.

-~> **NOTE:**
+~> **NOTES:**
-- Heroku does not have a 'sensitivity' distinction for its config variables.
+* Heroku does not have a 'sensitivity' distinction for its config variables.
-This distinction is only made during Terraform plans and applies to avoid leaking sensitive data via plan output.
+This distinction is only made during Terraform `plan` and `apply` to avoid leaking sensitive data in the console output.
-- Be careful when having config variables defined in both `heroku_app` and `heroku_app_config_association` resources.
+* Be careful when having config variables defined in both `heroku_app` and `heroku_app_config_association` resources.
 As the latter resource has a dependency on the former, any overlapping config variables in `heroku_app` will be overwritten in `heroku_app_config_association`.
+Furthermore, this overlap will cause an infinite dirty 'terraform plan' if config variables have different values on both resources at the same time.
+It is recommended to use one or the other resource, not both, to manage your app(s) config vars.

 ## Example HCL
 ```hcl